Topic outline

 • Step 3

-The receptionist will book you in for a telephone appointment with a family physician or nurse practitioner typically on the same day that you call.
+When required, the receptionist will be able to book you in for a telephone appointment with a VTAC family physician, typically on the same day that you call.

 You will be given an approximate appointment time.